-You will need to provide a written statement of your substantial ties of benefit to Australia now, and provide compelling reasons for any continuous absence from Australia greater than five years.
+You will need to provide a written statement of your substantial ties to Australia now, and compelling reasons for any continuous absence from Australia greater than five years.
 For a longer absence you will need to provide more than one reason, or an ongoing reason.
 Include as many details as possible in your written statement.

-All criminal convictions, including historical or minor sentences, must be declared on your RRV application.
+All criminal convictions, including historical, “spent” or minor sentences, must be declared on your RRV application.
 Failure to do so will see your application declined.
 You will also fail the character requirements if you have been sentenced to 12 months or more in prison, including historical offending or multiple short sentences totalling more than 12 months.
-A suspended sentence, where no jail time was served, is still considered a prison sentence.
+A suspended sentence, where no jail time was served, is still a prison sentence.